 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Mary and the Witch's Flower is an anime adaptation of Mary Stewart's 1971 children's fantasy novel The Little Broomstick.
 It has frequent peril and potentially frightening chases, plus kidnapping, transformation of humans into animals, and other forms of magical aggression/violence.
 Fans of the Harry Potter series will see similar themes here -- the discovery of a previously unknown magical world, a prestigious magical school, a special child who must defeat evil, and more -- though all with a girl main character.
 Directed by veteran Studio Ghibli filmmaker Hiromasa Yonebayashi and made in the same style as some of his other films (When Marnie Was There, The Secret World of Arrietty), the fantasy has messages about believing in yourself, being courageous and generous, and more.
 The dubbed version includes voice performances by Kate Winslet and Jim Broadbent.
-The movie will be returning to theaters for a limited run on Feb.
-24 and Feb.
-26. Find your nearest theater here.

 What's the story?